sinonjs/fake-timers/.github/ISSUE_TEMPLATE.md

 <!--
-Are you wondering how to do something with Lolex, or something else that is purely usage related?
+Are you wondering how to do something with FakeTimers, or something else that is purely usage related?
 Please post it to StackOverflow using the `sinon` and `lolex` labels.
 This makes it possible for the bigger community to help answer your questions.